nadeemchoudhari/python-k8s-monitoring/README.md

 6. This python app  can be run as container in k8s. yaml files for running it with istio enabled are placed in same repo.

+7. It can be accessed at http port 80